salrashid123/gcp-adc-tpm/README.md

 What this repo offers is a way to generate the JWT while the RSA key is embedded on a TPM and then use it to issue GCP `access_tokens`

+This repo also allow you to embed an mTLS certificate into a TPM for use with [GCP Workload Federation with x509 certificates](https://cloud.google.com/iam/docs/workload-identity-federation-with-x509-certificates) where the private key is either

 There are several ways to embed a GCP Service Account into a TPM.

 1. download a Google ServiceAccount's json file and embed the private part to the TPM or